 It’s also necessary to remind everyone involved about the importance of social distancing before, during, and after your wedding.
 While it is an instinct to hug each other when happy, this is where COVID-19 can spread quickly.
 Consider alternative ways people could offer their congratulations that don’t involve close contacts, such as through a digital guest book or recorded messages.

 Having a strict COVID-19 Safety Plan in place will help to protect you and your guests.
 According to the government rules, your guests must be informed that they should only attend your wedding if they are feeling well and do not have any symptoms.

 You can also think about how other hygiene risks could be minimised, such as not sharing food and making sure people can remember which glassware is theirs.
 High-risk activities such as dancing should also be kept to a minimum.

 It’s also a must to keep a digital record of guests who attended the wedding, including their contact number.
 Make sure you also have a record of additional attendees such as photographers, caterers, and other vendors involved.
 The list must be kept for 28 days after the event.

 If there is a guest who gets diagnosed with COVID-19, public health will ask that you provide this record to assist with contact tracing.

 Meet with Your Wedding Suppliers Virtually

 Another big wedding planning task that you can accomplish while self-isolating is finding wedding vendors.
 Many of these businesses, from venues and caterers to musicians and florists, have adapted to the new normal and will happily hop on a Zoom or Skype call with you for a virtual meeting.
-Talking to them online and on video is the next best thing to meeting them in person.
 This will help you make an informed decision on the best professionals you plan to hire for your wedding day.
 Make sure to have frequent and transparent communication with them throughout the entire process.